 There is no limit on the frequency of number of remittances.
-However, the above limit of $75000 also includes remittances for the purpose of gift/loan/donations.
+However, the above limit of $2,50,000 also includes remittances for the purpose of gift/loan/donations.

 Moreover, there is no such condition that the amount invested abroad has to be brought back to India and therefore the amount which has been invested abroad can be retained and reinvested in overseas assets.

 Disclosure of these Assets in the Income Tax Return

 If you hold any assets outside India – then these are required to be reported in your Income Tax Return as Foreign Assets.
 These shares would also be considered as Foreign Assets and therefore would be required to be reported in the Income Tax Return.